ProcStack/procstack.github.io/docs/AIDev/gnn_exploration.htm.md

 # GNN Exploration

-For my 'Useful AI' youtube video

-(You can see on the 'My Introduction' page)

-I made a couple GNN sctructures to help describe how GNNs and MPNNs work visually,
+I made a couple GNN sctructures to help show how GNNs and MPNNs work visually,

-   But mispoke on how Two-Tower AIs and MPNNs work in Social Networks.

-So I cut the section on GNNs and MPNNs,

-   And figured I'd share the cut content here--
+   Mostly just to help me understand them.

 GNNs are Graph Neural Networks,

 And MPNNs are Message Passing Neural Networks.

 Both are types of neural networks,

 which consider the relationships between data points.

 But MPNNs send messages between connected node neighbors-of-neighbors to update node states.

-The newer 'Algorithm' is likely a Two-Towers AI where two AIs work together to figure out your preferences.

-In the case of Social Media sites like Instagram, YouTube, etc.

-One AI understands the User, and images/video content in the other.

-Working to compare two sets of data for similarity or 'potential connection'.

-Like suggesting images/videos to view based on what you like, watch-time, or search for.

-Back to GNNs and MPNNs,

-This structure can be used to predict connections between ideas / things / data in a system.
+They are AI networks that can be used to predict connections between ideas / things / data in a system.

       While looking into Peter Velickovic's work on GNNs,